Wills, Trusts & Probate

 Frequently Asked Questions About Trust Contests in North Highlands

-What grounds are valid for contesting a trust in California?
+What are valid grounds for contesting a trust in California?

-How long do I have to file a trust contest in Sacramento County?
+What is the deadline to file a trust contest in Sacramento County?

-How does the legal process of a trust contest typically unfold?
+How long does a trust contest typically take?